Best Survival Playing Cards

 We considered a huge range of decks at first.
 We narrowed it down to those with survival information printed on them, and then compared the quality of that information and the cards themselves.

 We’re always looking for new and better gear, so if you have a deck of survival cards that you swear by, let us know in the comments.
-We review most of our tested gear annually so we can try to get it in the next roundup round and see if it will beat out our top picks.
+We review most of our tested gear annually, so we can try to get it in the next roundup and see if it will beat out our top picks.

 What to Look For